-Typically, the flow temperature is adjusted according to your requirements.
-The flow temperature sensor S3 (circuit 1) and S4 (circuit 2) are the most important sensors.
-The desired flow temperatures at S3 and S4 are calculated individually in the ECL controller, based on the outdoor temperature (S1).
-The lower the outdoor temperature, the higher the desired flow temperature.
+The flow temperature is adjusted according to your requirements.
+The flow temperature sensor S3 is the most important sensor and must be connected.
+Desired flow temperature at S3 is calculated in the ECL controller, based on the outdoor temperature S1 and the desired room temperature.

+In general, the lower the outdoor temperature, the higher the desired flow temperature.

-By means of two week schedules, the heating circuits can be individually in 'Comfort' or 'Saving' mode (two values for the desired room temperature).
+By means of a week schedule, the heating circuit can be in 'Comfort' or 'Saving' mode (two values for the desired room temperature).
 In Saving mode the heating can be reduced or switched off totally.

-The motorized control valves M1 (circuit 1) and M2 (circuit 2) are opened gradually when the flow temperature is lower than the desired flow temperature and vice versa.
+The motorized control valve M2 is opened gradually when the flow temperature is lower than the desired flow temperature and vice versa.

-The return temperatures S5 (circuit 1) and S6 (circuit 2) to the district heating supply should not be too high.
-If so, the desired flow temperature can be adjusted (typically to a lower value), thus resulting in a gradual closing of the motorized control valves.
+The return temperature S5 can be limited, for example not to be too high.
+If so, the desired flow temperature at S3 can be adjusted (typically to a lower value), which results in a gradual closing of the motorized control valve.
+Furthermore, the return temperature limitation can be dependent on the outdoor temperature.